wvirany/rips-relay/README.md

 ### Usage

-To run, simply run `python3 generate_analogs.py` in the terminal.
+To use, simply run `python3 generate_analogs.py` in the terminal.

 #### Arguments